nittre/hugo-blog/archetypes/default.md

 ---
-# Default post frontmatter:

-# The title of your post.
-Default value is generated
-# From the markdown filename
 title: "{{ replace .TranslationBaseName "-" " " | title }}"
-# The date the post was created
 date: {{ .Date }}
-# The post filename
 slug: ""
-# Post description used for seo
 summary: ""
-# Post keywords used for seo
 keywords: []
-# If true, the blog post will not be included in static build
 draft: false
-# Categorize your post with tags
 tags: []
-# Uses math typesetting
 math: false
-# Includes a table of contents on screens >1024px
 toc: false
 ---